 - Form G-1145, for email and/or text message updates on your application

 - Form I-765, typed, printed and signed.
 Please review our suggested guidelines on how to complete this form.
+Be sure to use the version from the link here, directly from USCIS’s website as forms are updated periodically and outdated form versions may be rejected by USCIS!

 - Copy of your most recent I-94 (front and back if you have the card version)